awsdocs/ec2-image-builder-user-guide/doc_source/awstoe-verify-sig.md

    If the output includes the phrase `BAD signature`, check whether you performed the procedure correctly\.
 If you continue to get this response, do not run the installation file that you downloaded previously, and contact AWS Support\.

-The following are details about the warnings you might see:
+The following are details about the warnings that you might see:
 + **WARNING: This key is not certified with a trusted signature\!
 There is no indication that the signature belongs to the owner\.** This refers to your personal level of trust that you possess an authentic public key for AWSTOE\.
-In an ideal world, you would visit an AWS office and receive the key in person\.
-However, more often you download it from a website\.
+Ideally, you would visit an AWS office and receive the key in person\.
+However, you would most likely download it from a website\.
 In this case, the website is an AWS website\.
 + **gpg: no ultimately trusted keys found\.** This means that the specific key is not "ultimately trusted" by you, or by other people that you trust\.

 For more information, see [http://www\.gnupg\.org](http://www.gnupg.org)\.